Can You Borrow Money Against a Lawsuit?

 To borrow against a lawsuit, you take out a risk-free cash advance.
 The advance is repayable from your settlement.
 If you do not win your case, you repay nothing.

-You will find that most legal funding companies will provide lawsuit loans for a wide range of personal injury lawsuits, employment disputes, civil rights claims, product liability claims, and corporate litigation.
+You will find that most legal funding companies provide lawsuit loans for a wide range of personal injury lawsuits, employment disputes, civil rights claims, product liability claims, and corporate litigation.

 All of these cases take time to resolve, leaving many plaintiffs suffering financial duress.